-Duple time is where we will have two main beats in a bar.
-An example of this would be 2/4 which has two crotchet beats in a bar or 2/2 which has two minim beats in a bar.
+Duple time is where we will have two main beats in a measure.
+An example of this would be 2/4, which has two crotchet beats in a measure, or 2/2, which has two minim beats in a measure.

-Triple time is where we have three main beats in a bar.
-An example this would be 3/4 which has three crotchet beats in a bar or 3/8 which has three quaver beats in a bar.
+Triple time is where we have three main beats in a measure.
+An example of this would be 3/4, which has three crotchet beats in a measure, or 3/8, which has three quaver beats in a measure.

-Quadruple time is where we have four main beats in a bar.
-An example of this would be 4/4 which has four crotchet beats in a bar or 4/2 which has four minim beats in a bar.
+Quadruple time is where we have four main beats in a measure.
+An example of this would be 4/4, which has four crotchet beats in a measure, or 4/2, which has four minim beats in a measure.

-A simple time signature has a top number that’s either a 2, 3 or a 4.
+A simple time signature has a top number of 2, 3, or 4.

-A compound time signature has a top number that’s either a 6, 9 or 12.
+A compound time signature has a top number of 6, 9, or 12.

 Time signatures are an absolutely essential thing to know if you want to learn about music theory.